Entry point: Julia

 Since Julia version 1.11 there's also the possibility of defining a main function that will be called as an entry point, and it can e.g. look like this if using the associated @main macro:

 (@main)(ARGS) = println("Hello World!
 Called from main.")

 For compatibility with prior Julia versions, such as Julia 1.10 (LTS), the above line can be made to work with one extra line from the documentation, and using this way can help since the new "feature is intended to aid in the unification of compiled and interactive workflows."
 Other ways documented elsewhere are no longer needed.

 The former println above showing the older way for an entry point without defining a main function is still perfectly fine for scripts (and ARGS is available in both cases, there directly from the a global variable; and PROGRAM_FILE in either case).
 Note if you do both, scripts will still run the first line as usual, and from there onward so this would also call main and print twice.
 But neither is necessarily the first code run unless you invoke Julia with --startup-file=no since the default Julia startup file is run before anything else (it's empty after install, but can easily be forgotten e.g. when benchmarking, if you've added to it).

 The exit status is 0 by default (on success, throwing changes that), and exit(my_exit_code) exits the program with a non-default one.

+Kotlin

+In Kotlin, the main function is often top-level, like so: